 How to Get Started with BearVPN

-Step 3.
-Select a server: Open BearVPN and choose your preferred server.
+Step 2.
+Open BearVPN and choose your preferred server.

 Step 4.
-Click the server to establish a secure connection.
+Click connect to establish a secure connection.

 It’s that simple.
 Whether you need a VPN for streaming, travel, remote work, or staying anonymous, BearVPN gives you the speed and reliability ProtonVPN struggles to match—especially on the free tier.